 Sign 2: they fit your ideal customer profile

-When someone fits your ideal profile AND shows interest?
-That’s instant warm lead territory.
-A director at your target mid-market company who checks out your site twice is worth your attention.
-The same clicks from someone who’ll never buy?
-Not so much.
+When someone fits your ideal profile and shows interest, they enter “instant warm” territory.
+For example, a director at your target mid-market company who checks out your site twice is worth your attention, whereas the same clicks from someone who’ll never buy are much less significant.

 Profile fit amplifies engagement significance: the same download generating mild interest from a poor-fit prospect becomes a strong signal from your ideal customer.